-As the mobile ecosystem and consumer reliance on their devices grow, businesses are making their mobile strategy front and center in their growth plans.
+As mobile and consumer reliance on their devices grow, businesses are making their mobile strategy front and center in their growth plans.
 Companies that aren’t making customer engagement via mobile a top priority are doing so at the risk of becoming irrelevant.
-This shift is not isolated to an industry vertical; its ramifications are being seen across the board.
+This shift is not isolated to an industry vertical.
+Its ramifications are being seen across the board.

-A few examples to highlight include Retail (loyalty apps, mobile commerce, self service kiosks, mobile payments), Insurance (quick quotations, policy servicing apps, third-party agency support), Sales and Service (Field service applications, Remote presentation managers etc.), Hospitality (self service ordering, payments) and more.
+A few examples: Retail (loyalty apps, mobile commerce, self-service kiosks, mobile payments), Insurance (quick quotations, policy servicing apps, third-party agency support), Sales and Service (Field service applications, Remote presentation managers etc.), Hospitality (self-service ordering, payments) and more.

-As CIOs are ramping up efforts to invest in mobile apps driven by business objectives, they are evaluating various technologies and partners to realize their vision.
+As CIOs ramp up efforts to invest in mobile apps driven by business objectives, they are evaluating various technologies and partners to realize their vision.
 There are a number of vendors out there, offering services as well as product alternatives.
-Decisions are hard to make with alternatives including Native developers/designers, Cloud vs On-premise solution platforms, MBaaS providers, API lifecycle vendors, System integrators, Screen-scrapers, Responsive/Hybrid app implementers etc.
+Decisions are hard to make.
+There are alternatives including Native developers/designers, Cloud vs On-premise solution platforms, MBaaS providers, API lifecycle vendors, System integrators, Screen-scrapers, Responsive/Hybrid app implementers, etc.

 Open Source components in this space have been increasing and add to the mix.
-Another question that often comes up is whether you should start with a platform, or try to piecemeal a solution using best of breed components.
+Another question is whether you should start with a platform or try to piecemeal a solution using best of breed components.

 Typically, every mobile app project requires consideration based on its own merits.
 85% of companies are known to have an app development backlog between 1 and 20 apps.
 While some of these apps are specialized enough to require Native iOS and Android/Java development skills, some portion of these can be made in-browser web apps optimized for mobile.
-As you look to make your choice, here are a few considerations that should guide your quest for a technology stack and possibly a mobility partner.
+In making your choice, here are a few considerations that can guide your quest for a technology stack and possibly a mobility partner.

 The front end and services support